How Much Money Do You Need for A Semester in Copenhagen?

-How much money will you need for your semester in Copenhagen?
-While past students have reported using approximately $400 per month for personal expenses, lifestyles differ while living abroad.
-The cost of living in Denmark is relatively high, although as a semester student at DIS, every DIS housing option has covered a portion of your food expenses by either providing a stipend or by covering meals.
+Lifestyles differ while living abroad.
+Past students have reported using approximately $400 per month for personal expenses.
+The cost of living in Denmark is relatively high, although as a semester student, every DIS housing option has covered a portion of your food expenses by either providing a stipend or by covering meals.

 ATM/Debit Cards in Denmark

-DIS recommends that you use a debit/ATM card that is either a Visa or MasterCard during your stay in Denmark.
+DIS recommends that you use a debit/ATM card that is either a Visa or MasterCard during your time in Denmark.

 Taking Your Debit Card Abroad